What are the geographic boundaries of WMMGA?

 Although the instructional program is managed entirely by volunteer Master Gardeners, there are outright costs associated with space rental, instructors’ stipends, and curricular materials.
-Tuition for the 2017 program was set at $350; there may be a modest increase for 2019.
+Tuition for the 2019 program will be $375.

 How much volunteer service is required to be certified as a Master Gardener?

 Students are required to complete 60 or more volunteer hours by December 31 of the year in which they enroll in the training program.
 The program requires that students participate in a variety of volunteer opportunities, including some programs outside their home regions.